-- a “Fast Track” — a central sliding rail on the sole that allows one to control spin by changing the center of gravity (CG).
+A “Fast Track” is a central sliding rail on the sole that allows you to control spin by changing the center of gravity (CG).

 Placing weight into the port near the toe will make the toe heavier relative to the heel and thus introduce a fade bias.
 Similarly, placing weight into the port near the heel will introduce a draw bias.

 There are 8 settings from 7.5° to 11.5°, five of them in the standard (1°) lie and three in an upright lie position.

 The JPX-850 driver comes with two removable 8-gram weights that can be placed in either the Fast Track or the lateral weight ports (or divided up between both if desired).

 Other features and technologies of the JPX-850 driver include:

-- “Harmonic Impact Technology (HIT)” — designed to greatly improve impact sound and feel
+- “Harmonic Impact Technology (HIT)”, designed to greatly improve impact sound and feel

-- a very strong, very thin hot metal face
+- a very strong, very thin, hot metal face

 - a “rebound crown” that extends the COR (coefficient of restitution) area, improving energy transfer and ball speeds toward the crown and sole

-Standard loft: 9.5°
+- Standard loft: 9.5°

-Standard lie: 60°
+- Standard lie: 60°

-Swing weight: D3
+- Swing weight: D3

-Standard face angle: Square
+- Standard face angle: Square

-Stock shaft: Fujikura Motore Driver (Graphite)
+- Stock shaft: Fujikura Motore Driver (Graphite)

-Stock grip: Mizuno M-31 360 (.58 Round)
+- Stock grip: Mizuno M-31 360 (.58 Round)

 How does the driver perform?

-Forgiveness: Although the JPX-850 driver was certainly not designed with maximum forgiveness in mind (the 440cc head puts it at a bit of a forgiveness disadvantage right off the bat), it still does an excellent job of holding a very decent line and decent ball speed on mis-hits.
+Although the JPX-850 driver was certainly not designed with maximum forgiveness in mind (the 440cc head puts it at a bit of a forgiveness disadvantage right off the bat), it still does an excellent job of holding a very decent line and decent ball speed on mis-hits.

 Take the adjustability away, however, and it’s not much of a shotmaker; for this reason, it’s likely that the hosel adaptor and weighting features will play a large part in your success with the driver.

-What about look, sound and feel?
+What about look, sound & feel?

-Overall, it’s a somewhat polarizing look — many will love it but many others will find that it doesn’t play to their tastes.
+Overall, it’s a somewhat polarizing look — many will love it, but many others will find that it doesn’t play to their tastes.
 Personally, I’m not crazy about the blue-black colour scheme, but to each their own.